 Secondly, the leader must also be fully persuaded of the feasibility of the purpose: that it is something that after pursuing, can be achieved.

-Note that, the first stages of leadership up until the final stage all deals with the leader himself.
+Note that, the first stages of leadership up until the final stage all deal with the leader himself.
 There is not so much about the followers yet.
 It can be said that 80% of the success of leadership has to do with the individual leader.
 Once the leader plays the 80% of his part rightly, the remaining 20% that is dependent on the followers almost never lags.

-So, followers cannot join a leader in going to a destination he isn’t sure of, or doesn’t show enough conviction about.
+So, followers cannot join a leader in going to a destination he isn’t sure of or doesn’t show enough conviction about.
 Humans in general need assurance of destination before they can fully commit themselves to any journey.

-It is the assignment of the leader to get assured of the destination and then transfer the same conviction or assurance to the followers so they can committedly follow his leadership towards the attainment of the said purpose.
+It is the assignment of the leader to get assured of the destination and then transfer the same conviction or assurance to the followers so they can committedly follow his lead towards the attainment of the said purpose.

 Our sales leader must be convinced that the strategy he’s taking the team members through is an effective one that will bring their goals of more sales.

 Vision is having a clear purpose for the future.
 It is seeing, now, the possibility of what could be in the future that does not exist yet.
 Vision is the capturing of what could become in the future from what exists now.